DeAndre Hopkins: Professional career

+Pre-draft

-Coming out of Clemson, Hopkins was considered a top prospect and received an invitation to the NFL combine.
+Coming out of Clemson, Hopkins was considered a top prospect and received an invitation to the NFL Combine.
 He completed nearly all of the combine drills, but was unable to finish the three-cone drill after suffering an apparent calf injury.
 After the combine, the hotel room Hopkins shared with Rutgers wide receiver Mark Harrison was found to be left in a state where "urine and feces were found around the bathroom, toothpaste was left on the mirror and partially eaten food was on one of the beds," per ESPN.
 Both players denied responsibility.

 On March 7, 2013, he participated in Clemson's pro day.
 Hopkins attended private workouts or visits with the Dallas Cowboys, Carolina Panthers, New England Patriots, and had two with the St. Louis Rams.

 At the conclusion of the predraft process, Hopkins was projected to be a first or second round pick by NFL draft experts and scouts.
 He was ranked as the third best wide receiver prospect by NFL.com draft analyst Josh Norris, the fourth best wide receiver by Sports Illustrated, and was ranked the fifth best wide receiver by NFLDraftScout.com and NFL analyst Mike Mayock.

 Houston Texans

 2013 season

-The Houston Texans selected Hopkins in the first round with the 27th overall pick in the 2013 NFL Draft.
-He was the second wide receiver selected, behind Tavon Austin (St. Louis Rams, eighth overall).
+The Houston Texans selected Hopkins in the first round with the 27th overall pick in the 2013 NFL draft.
+He was the second wide receiver selected, behind Tavon Austin (Rams, eighth overall).
 Hopkins was the second wide receiver in franchise history to be drafted in the first round, the first being Andre Johnson who was selected third overall in 2003.
 It was also just the second time in 10 years that the Texans selected an offensive player (the other selection was left tackle Duane Brown) in the first round.
 He became the highest wide receiver out of Clemson since Rod Gardner went 15th overall in 2001.
 On July 24, 2013, Hopkins signed a four-year, $7.62 million contract with the team.
 The first three years of the contract were fully guaranteed.